lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Cipher Suites Registry {#suites-registry}

-IANA has created a new registry titled "EDHOC Cipher Suites" under the new heading "EDHOC".
+IANA has created a new registry titled "EDHOC Cipher Suites" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Expert Review".
 The columns of the registry are Value, Array, Description, and Reference, where Value is an integer and the other columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: -24